nikldev0/plantcode/content/frontend/mastering-the-typescript-compiler/index.md

 In JavaScript, errors surface only once you run the code because JavaScript does its implicit type conversions at _runtime_.

 TypeScript on the other hand throws both syntax-related errors and type-related errors at compile time.
+In practice, that means those kinds of errors will show up in your code editor, right as you type.
 This decreases the feedback loop between mistakes and fixes.

 ## Get good at the tsc CLI 😎